Buick Envision: Second generation (2021)

 In May 2020, GM introduced the second generation of the Envision in the United States.
 It is powered by a 2.0L turbocharged four-cylinder engine producing 228 hp and 258 lbft torque, paired with a 9-speed automatic transmission.
 The 2021 Envision includes a suite of standard safety features, including blind spot monitor, lane departure warning, and forward collision alert.
 Four trim levels are offered: base, Preferred, Essence, and for the first time, Buick's premium Avenir trim.

 In China, the new Envision is sold alongside the first-generation Envision as the Envision S. The new Envision continues to be assembled in China at the SAIC-GM Dongyue Motors plant in Yantai alongside the previous generation model.
 The second generation Envision now shares the E2XX platform with the Cadillac XT4.

 Envision Plus

 Launched during the 2021 Shanghai Auto Show, the Buick Envision Plus is a stretched version of the Envision that serves as a three-row crossover SUV variant of the regular Buick Envision S in China.
 The wheelbase has been extended to 2833 mm, resulting in a length of 4845 mm.

+2024 refresh

+The Envision received a facelift for the 2024 model year.
+This includes front design changes and new dashboard-mounted digital displays.

+GM also planned the introduction of Super Cruise, but it was not realized due to the delay in its launch.